Steps to resolve your complaint

 If you are not satisfied with the complaint outcome or think the complaint outcome is unreasonable, and you can show you meet the grounds for a review, you can request an internal independent review of your complaint.

-c) a compelling argument that the original complaint outcome is unreasonable.
 For example, you may point out errors of fact or reasoning in the outcome, you may wish to dispute evidence provided in the outcome, or there may be evidence you believe was not taken into account and should have been.

 - if not, will write to you explaining why you have not met the grounds for review